raml-org/webapi-parser/examples/java/README.md

 ```

 ## How to run
-In the `./src/main/java` folder you will find examples for each feature (parser, generator, validation, resolution) that shows the library usage from Java code.
-These examples are used in `co.acme.demo.WebApiParserDemo` class which can be run using Gradle `run` command:
+In the `./src/main/java` folder, you will find examples for each feature (i.e. parser, generator, validation, resolution) showcasing the Java library.
+These examples are all used in the `co.acme.demo.WebApiParserDemo` class which can be run using Gradle `run` command:

 ```sh
 $ ./gradlew run